-Generally raptors will not let you approach them unless the are sick or injured.
-Raptors are birds of prey and have sharp talons and powerful beaks used for hunting and to protect themselves.
-Even baby or juvenile raptors possess these features.
+Generally raptors will not let you approach them unless they are sick or injured.
+Raptors are birds of prey and have sharp talons and powerful breaks used for hunting and to protect themselves.
+Even baby or juvenile raptors posses these features.
 For this reason the Arizona Raptor Center recommends you contact us instead of trying to capture, handle, or care for a raptor yourself.

 If you feel the raptor is in immediate danger and needs to be moved for its own protection, the following precautions should be taken: